Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 Vlad the Impaler

-Elizabeth Bรกthory was born in 1560 into a noble Hungarian family.
+Elizabeth Báthory was born in 1560 into a noble Hungarian family.
 She was educated from a young age and grew up to be a strong and influential woman.
-When she married Count Ferenc Nรกdasdy, she managed their large estates while her husband was at war.
+When she married Count Ferenc Nádasdy, she managed their large estates while her husband was at war.
 Life for them was one of privilege and power, but it soon took a dark turn.

 As time passed, strange rumors began to spread in the villages surrounding their estate.
 People whispered about young servant girls who mysteriously vanished without a trace.
 Witnesses claimed that Elizabeth was involved in their disappearance, saying she had tortured and even killed many of these young women.
 Some chilling accounts suggested that she believed bathing in their blood could keep her youthful and beautiful.

-In 1610, Elizabeth’s actions caught up with her.
-She was arrested and faced serious accusations, with claims that she had murdered as many as 650 young girls.
-Although she was never formally put on trial, her life would change forever.
-She was confined to her castle in ฤŒachtice, where she would spend the rest of her days.
-Elizabeth died in 1614, locked away from the world.
+In 1610, Elizabeth’s actions finally caught up with her.
+She was arrested and accused of heinous crimes, including the murder of as many as 650 young girls.
+Although she was never formally tried, her life was forever altered.
+She was confined to her castle in Čachtice, where she would remain for the rest of her days.
+Elizabeth died in 1614, isolated from the outside world.

 VAMPA Vampire & Paranormal Museum